finix-payments/finix-flex-docs-generator/sections/tokenization/definition.md

-# Tokenization.js
+## Tokenization.js
 To ensure that you remain PCI compliant, please use tokenization.js to tokenize cards and bank accounts.
-Tokenization.js, keeps you out of the PCI scope by sending sensitive payment information over SSL directly to the {{api_name}} servers.
+Tokenization.js ensures sensitive card data never touches your servers and keeps you out of PCI scope by sending this info over SSL directly to {{api_name}}.

 For a complete example of how to use tokenization.js please refer to this [jsFiddle example]({{jsfiddle}}).